 While Tiled has supported terrains since version 0.9 and later supported a similar feature called “Wang tiles” since version 1.1, both features were unified and extended in Tiled 1.5.
 As a result, terrain information defined in Tiled 1.5 can’t be used by older versions.

-The Terrain Brush relies on the tileset providing one or more Terrain Sets - sets of tiles labelled according to their terrain layouts.
+The Terrain Brush relies on the tileset providing one or more Terrain Sets - sets of tiles labeled according to their terrain layouts.
 Tiled supports the following terrain sets:

 - Corner Set

 Tiles that needs to match neighboring tiles at their corners, with a transition from one type of terrain to another in between.
 A complete set with 2 terrains has 16 tiles.

 Tiles that need to match neighboring tiles at their sides.
 This is common for roads, fences or platforms.
 A complete set with 2 terrains has 16 tiles.

 Tiles that rely on matching neighboring tiles using both their corners and sides.
 This allows a tileset to provide more variation, at the cost of needing significantly more tiles.
 A complete set with 2 terrains has 256 tiles, but reduced sets like the 47-tile Blob tileset can be used with this type as well.

 Based on the information in a terrain set, the Terrain Brush can understand the map and automatically choose the right tiles when making edits.
 When necessary, it also adjusts neighboring tiles to make sure they correctly connect to the modified area.
 A terrain set can contain up to 255 terrains.

 The Stamp Brush, as well as the Bucket Fill Tool and the Shape Fill Tool, also have a mode where they can fill an area with random terrain.